practicaldsc/study/problems/disc04/dsc10-wi23-final-q3.3.md

 <center><img src='../assets/images/disc04/preview.jpg' width=100%></center>
 <br>

-Assume that we have already run `import babypandas as bpd` and `import numpy as np`.
+Assume that we have already run `import pandas as pd` and `import numpy as np`.

 Notice that `"Strategy Games"` and `"Thematic Games"` are two of the possible domains, and that a game can belong to multiple domains.